clairehopfensperger/vhdl_practice/README.md

 # vhdl_practice
 Different projects I made to learn and practice VHDL.
-I used Vivado and Multisim to synthesize and simulate these projects.
+I used Vivado and ModelSim to synthesize and simulate these projects.